NI-Measurement-Plug-Ins/audio-adc-labview/docs/help.md

    ![alt text](images/instr-studio-results-from-ts.png)

-Please refer the README.MD under each measurement for the respective configurations and measurements.
+Please refer [this](measurements\meas-index.md) for more details on each measurement.